mbadiao/forum-advanced-features/README.md

 For more information, click [here](https://github.com/01-edu/public/tree/master/subjects/forum)

-In this project (image upload) registered users have the possibility to create a post containing an image as well as text.
+In this project (authentication) users have the possibility to sign up or sign in with there google or github account . we integrate the oauth technologie.

-When viewing the post, users and guests should see the image associated to it.
-There are several extensions for images like: JPEG, SVG, PNG, GIF, etc. In this project you have to handle at least JPEG, PNG and GIF types.

-The max size of the images to load should be 20 mb.
-If there is an attempt to load an image greater than 20mb, an error message should inform the user that the image is too big.

-For more information, click [here](https://github.com/01-edu/public/tree/master/subjects/forum/image-upload)
+For more information, click [here](https://github.com/01-edu/public/tree/master/subjects/forum/authentication)